tytydraco/yessleep/out/A_year_ago_my_best_friend_April_Fooled_our_whole_school_Were_still_in_quarantine_and_the_update_has_hit_100.md

 "Ironic, right?”
 The girl slumped down next to me with a heavy sigh.

  “The symbol of humanity being as much of a monster as the original Spindle subjects who were quite literally created to be the embodiment of hopelessness.
-It’s no wonder what he saw pushed him over the edge and sent him round the bend.”
+It’s no surprise what he saw pushed him over the edge and sent him round the bend.”

 "What did he do?”